-Plug the Sun aims to provide advanced lithium-ion or lead-acid batteries that can store enough solar energy to power appliances ranging from TVs to fridges.
-In the past, Fast Power has even used similar setups to school computer rooms in sub-Saharan Africa.
+Plug the Sun aims to provide advanced lead or lithium-ion batteries that can store enough solar energy to power appliances ranging from TVs to fridges.
+In the past, Fast Power has even used similar setups to school computer rooms in sub-Saharan Africa and Myanmar.

 Today sub-Saharan Africa is ground zero for rural electrification: 95% of the 1.2 billion people worldwide who do not have grid access live there or in the developing countries of Asia.
 Solar power is bringing hope to many of these communities.
 According to Electricity Beyond the Grid, a report by the accountancy firm PwC: “Falling costs have led to solar playing a centre-stage role in providing many households with a first rung on the energy ladder.”

-Finding funding for rural electrification programmes remains a challenge, however.
-Marin said the two projects Plug the Sun is working on, in Argentina and the Philippines, respectively, are only possible thanks to World Bank funding.
+Finding funding for rural electrification programs remains a challenge, however.
+Walter Marin said the two projects Plug the Sun is working on, in Argentina and the Philippines, respectively, are only possible thanks to World Bank funding.
 A third project has stalled due to lack of finance.
-Rural electrification “goes to the bottom of the pyramid” in terms of investor interest, said Marin.
+Rural electrification “goes to the bottom of the pyramid” in terms of investor interest and appetite, said Walter Marin.

 There are signs this may be changing, however.
-In March, for instance, investors joined the Alliance for Rural Electrification, Energias de Portugal and the Africa-EU Renewable Energy Cooperation Programme to investigate ways of supporting off-grid energy programmes.
+In March, for instance, investors joined the Alliance for Rural Electrification, Energias de Portugal and the Africa-EU Renewable Energy Cooperation Program to investigate ways of supporting off-grid energy programs.

 Even so, the World Bank believes current progress is not rapid enough to meet a global energy goal of 100% electrification by 2030.
 That is why the involvement of dedicated players such as Plug the Sun is key.
 While for now Plug the Sun is mostly aiming to meet demand from tenders by the World Bank and other development bodies, in time it is hoped that moves towards rural electrification will unlock private finance as well.